MacArthur Park (song): Offer to the Association

-Sunshine pop band the Association had several hits in the mid-1960s, including "Windy" and "Cherish", which went to number one.
+The Sunshine pop band the Association had several hits in the mid-1960s, including "Windy" and "Cherish", which went to number 1.
 In 1967, the group's producer, Bones Howe, asked Jimmy Webb to create a pop song with different movements and changing time signatures.

 Webb delivered "MacArthur Park" to Howe with "everything he wanted", but Howe did not care for the ambitious arrangement and unorthodox lyrics.
 Ultimately, the song was rejected by the group.

 Richard Harris original version

 Background and release

 "MacArthur Park" was first recorded by Richard Harris after he met the composer at a fundraiser in East Los Angeles, California, in late 1967.
 Webb had been invited to provide the musical backdrop at the piano.
 Out of the blue, Harris, who had just starred in the 1967 film Camelot and had performed several musical numbers in it, suggested to Webb that he wanted to release a record.
 At first, Webb did not take Harris seriously, but later he received a telegram from Harris requesting that Webb "come to London and make a record".
 Webb flew to London and played Harris a number of songs for the project, but none seemed to fit Harris for his pop music debut.
 The last song that Webb played for Harris was "MacArthur Park".

 The track was recorded on December 21, 1967, at Armin Steiner's Sound Recorders in Hollywood.
-String, woodwind, and brass overdubs were recorded over two sessions on December 29 and 30.
+String, woodwind, and brass overdubs were recorded during two sessions on December 29 and 30.
 The musicians in the original studio recording included members of the Wrecking Crew of Los Angeles-based studio musicians who played on many of the hit records of the 1960s and 1970s.
 Personnel used included Hal Blaine on drums, Larry Knechtel on keyboards, Joe Osborn on bass guitar, and Tommy Tedesco and Mike Deasy on guitars, along with Webb himself on harpsichord.

 The song was included on Harris's album A Tramp Shining in 1968 and selected for release as a single, an unusual choice given the song's length and complex structure.
 It was released in April 1968 and was played by 77 WABC on April 9, 1968.
 It made its way into the Billboard Hot 100 at number 79 on May 11, 1968, peaking at number 2 on June 22, 1968, behind Herb Alpert's "This Guy's in Love with You".
 It peaked at number 10 on Billboards Easy Listening survey and was number 8 on WABC's overall 1968 chart.
 It topped the music charts in Europe and Australia and also won the 1969 Grammy Award for Best Arrangement Accompanying Vocalist(s) at the 11th Annual Grammy Awards.